 The Earliest Records of a Lynx Point Siamese in History

 The Lynx Point Siamese got its start in the 1940s when a Seal Point Siamese cat accidentally mated with a tabby.
-It didn’t get much attention at first, but breeders quickly noticed the softer temperament of this mix, and many prefer it over the less social nature of the Siamese.
+It didn’t get much attention at first, but breeders quickly noticed the softer temperament of this mix, and many preferred it over the less social nature of the Siamese.
 By the 1960s, it had begun increasing in popularity, and it continues to do so today.
 The Lynx in its name is because the color patterns of its coat resemble those of a wild lynx.

 How the Lynx Point Siamese Gained Popularity